metabrainz/picard-docs/tutorials/acoustid.rst

    for a batch might fail due to various reasons such as networking or server issues.
 If a request fails, all of the fingerprints of this submission batch are still marked as not having been submitted and submission could be retried.

+   You can also use :menuselection:`"Generate fingerprints"` on either unmatched or matched files.
+This will only generate the acoustic fingerprints without doing any lookup on the AcoustID server.
+This also means there will be no AcoustID tag created.
+However, you can submit these fingerprints if you match the fingerprinted files to a track.

 ..
 From https://community.metabrainz.org/t/why-sometimes-acoustids-are-not-available-to-be-uploaded/511870/4